zxrepo/tbblue/docs/extra-hw/wifi/WIFIand UARTReadME1st.txt

 video that provides more facilities to use the serial connection port either directly through some form of serial converter e.g. a USB to TTL serial or standard RS232 module (probably based on the MAX232) and of course to an ESP-01 WiFi module plugged in to the header.
-This will work from NextOS and from ESXDOS at the moment.
+This will work both from NextOS and from ESXDOS at the moment - as long as you put a copy in BIN as well as DOT.

 The current controls are mapped to Spectrum keys: